 From the very first scene, the camera pulls back to reveal the stone head of pharaoh being pulled by hundreds of animated Hebrews.
 At that moment, you know this is going to be an Epic Movie.

 The plagues is one for God.
 For once, He lets loose with His full power.
 And there is not a thing the Egyptians can do to stop Him.
-The highest point would be the scene where God kills all of the firstborns of Egypt— including Ramses own son, which is finally what breaks Ramses and causes him to free the Hebrews.
+The highest point would be the scene where God kills all of the firstborns of Egypt— including Rameses' own son, which is finally what breaks Rameses and causes him to free the Hebrews.

 The entire burning bush scene, especially when God comforts Moses and says that he will smite Egypt with all My wonders.
 The music, the effects, everything about this scene gives me chills everytime.